MicrosoftDocs/dynamics-365-fraud-protection/content/overview.md

 - **Evaluate** – Use this experience to assess and evaluate the effectiveness of Fraud Protection relative to your current fraud protection solution.
 - **Protect** – Use this experience to customize business rules to obtain recommendations for your e-commerce transaction decisions.

-> [!NOTE]
-> You can enter any of the three experiences at any time.

 | Capability | Diagnose | Evaluate | Protect |
 |------------|----------|----------|---------|